dringtech/openapi-stubber/README.md

 Additional stack handling (e.g. setting headers) can be performed by passing in a `stack` property to the options.
 This must be a valid express middleware stack definition: either a single function with the signature `(req, res, next)`, or an array of such functions.

+Requests to the stub backend will be validated by default.
+To override this behaviour, set the `validateRequests` property to `false`.

 Once the tests (or whatever) are completed call the following code to clean up: